Jellun/Jellun/README.md

 www.linkedin.com/in/junyeau
 Email: jellun@hotmail.com
 Phone: 0431037288 (Mobile)

-This is what ChatGPT says about me:
-Jun Ye is an experienced Graphics and Automation Technology Manager at Nine Entertainment Co., skilled in broadcast television engineering, streaming media, and systems integration.
-With a strong background in software development, DevOps, and cloud solutions, he has effectively managed major projects, fostering innovation and professional development within his team.
-Jun's role includes overseeing graphics and studio automation technology across Nine's TV stations and aligning technology strategies with business goals.
-His accomplishments include successful major broadcast system migrations, software development for real-time social media integration in TV shows, and innovative solutions in studio production technology.

 <!---
 Jellun/Jellun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.